On the treatment of phenomenological turbulent effects in one dimensional simulations of core-collapse supernovae: Summary and Discussion

 \section{Summary and Discussion}

-We perform relatively new kinds on the supernova simulations, \verb!1D+!, the 1D simulations with phenomenological turbulent effects.
-This method makes parametric studies of core-collapse supernovae with neutrino radiation transport easier.
-Using 320 models in total, we investigate the effect of the mixing-length parameter $\alpha_\Lambda$ and the diffusion parameters $\alpha_\epsilon ,\alpha_K , \alpha_{Y_e}$ on the neutrino-driven explosions.
+We have performed 1D simulations with phenomenological turbulent effects (so-called \verb|1D+| simulation).
+The impact of several turbulent terms are investigated with a $12 M_\odot$ progenitor model.
+First the effect of the compression or shear production is focused and then the effects of the mixing length parameter $\alpha_\Lambda$ and the diffusion parameters $\alpha_\epsilon$, $\alpha_K$, $\alpha_{Y_e}$ are investigated.

-We simulated 160 models changing the mixing-length parameter, $\alpha_\Lambda$, and progenitor mass.
-Larger $\alpha_\Lambda$ enlarges the strength of the turbulence, significantly increases the explosion energy, and makes shock revival time earlier (see Figure~\ref{fig:shock-a_l} and Figure~\ref{fig:land-mix-exp} in short).
+We have compared the evolution of the shock among the models with the compression term, $\Dot{e}_{\rm HT}$ and without it.
+The model without it agree with the 3D simulations.
+The enhancement of turbulent energy due to the compression, which is defined by Eq.~\eqref{eq:C-gain}, is too large at early phase of shock propagation in our \verb|1D+| simulations.

+We have adjusted the mixing length parameter so that can mimic the evolution of a 3D shock in the non-compression case.
+Our model of $\alpha_\Lambda =1.2$ mimics well the shock evolution.
+The turbulent velocity profile also shows good agreement with the 3D turbulent velocity profile, especially near the gain radius where neutrino heating is strong.

-We analyze the effect of diffusion parameters $\alpha_\epsilon,\alpha_K, \alpha_{Y_e}$ with 168 models.
-Among them, the diffusion of internal energy, $\alpha_\epsilon$, most significantly affect the properties explosion.
-The weaker the diffusion is, the stronger the explosion (see Figure~\ref{fig:land-dif-exp}). $\alpha_K$ has relatively smaller impact and $\alpha_{Y_e}$ has no impact on the explosion.
+We analyze the effect of diffusion parameters $\alpha_\epsilon,\alpha_K, \alpha_{Y_e}$.
+The standard model is the non-compressive case with $\alpha_\Lambda=1.2$.
+Among them, the diffusion of internal energy, $\alpha_\epsilon$, most significantly affect the evolution of shock.
+The diffusion coefficients of internal energy,$\alpha_\epsilon$, and turbulent energy, $\alpha_K$, also affect the explodability.
+The smaller diffusion makes the shock revival faster.
+Our comparison between the two reveals that the diffusion coefficients of internal energy has a greater impact.(see Figure~\ref{fig:diff_shock}). $\alpha_K$ has relatively smaller impact and $\alpha_{Y_e}$ has no impact on the explosion in our setup.

 We analyze the reason why the lower diffusion of $\alpha_\epsilon$ makes the explosion stronger.
 It is contrary to the expectations of \cite{Yamasaki_2006}, which demonstrate how the energy diffusion helps the shock revival.
-The lower diffusion of $\alpha_\epsilon$ keeps the entropy gradient relatively small and the larger turbulent energy is generated.
+The lower diffusion of $\alpha_\epsilon$, the greater the turbulent energy is generated.
 The turbulent pressure prevents the accretion and the advection time becomes longer.
-Since $\alpha_K$ does not change the entropy gradient, the impact becomes smaller.
+Since $\alpha_K$ does not affect turbulent generation, the impact becomes smaller.